marklogic/flux/docs/import/import-jdbc.md

 By default, each column a row will become a top-level field in the JSON document written to MarkLogic.
 It is often useful to have a single "root" field in a JSON document so that it is more self-describing.
 It can help with indexing purposes in MarkLogic as well.
-To include a JSON root field, use the `--jsonRootName` option with a value for the name of the root field.
+To include a JSON root field, use the `--json-root-name` option with a value for the name of the root field.
 The data read from a row will then be nested under this root field.

 ## Creating XML documents

-To create an XML document for each row instead of a JSON document, include the `--xmlRootName` option to specify the name of the root element in each XML document.
-You can optionally include `--xmlNamespace` to specify a namespace for the root element that will then be inherited by every child element as well.
+To create an XML document for each row instead of a JSON document, include the `--xml-root-name` option to specify the name of the root element in each XML document.
+You can optionally include `--xml-namespace` to specify a namespace for the root element that will then be inherited by every child element as well.

 ## Aggregating rows